 Across Africa, women entrepreneurs are playing an ever important role generating household income.
 However, although women own more than half of the small businesses in Tanzania, they often lack access to the training and resources they need to grow their businesses.
 The money that they do manage to earn and save, despite operating in low-margin sectors, is frequently preyed upon by family members.

-Since 2016, TechnoServe’s Business Women Connect (BWC) program – a partnership between TechnoServe, the ExxonMobil Foundation, the Center for Global Development, and Vodacom – has trained over 6,500 urban businesswomen across Tanzania and Mozambique to access mobile savings accounts and learn fundamental business skills.
-The project is also contributing to the body of evidence around these two interventions’ impact on women’s economic empowerment through a randomized controlled trial evaluated by the Gender Innovation Lab at The World Bank, with midline results due soon.
+Since 2016, TechnoServe’s Business Women Connect (BWC) program – a partnership between TechnoServe, the ExxonMobil Foundation, the Center for Global Development, and Vodacom – has trained urban businesswomen across Tanzania and Mozambique to access mobile savings accounts and learn fundamental business skills.
+The project is also contributing to the body of evidence around these two interventions’ impact on women’s economic empowerment through a randomized controlled trial evaluated by the Gender Innovation Lab at The World Bank.

 Below we share brief glimpses into the stories of enterprising women who deployed four different strategies learned through the BWC program – mobile savings, business training, mobile learning, and intra-household negotiation – to transform their livelihoods.

-Using Mobile Savings Platforms to Savings Private and Secure
+Using Mobile Savings Platforms to Keep Savings Private and Secure

 Judith Muhoja sells sardines on the bank of Lake Victoria in Mwanza, Tanzania.
-She’s saved diligently for years, hoping to to expand her business, increase her income, and one day buy a new home to keep her three children warm and safe.
+She has saved diligently for years, hoping to to expand her business, increase her income, and one day buy a new home to keep her three children warm and safe.